propcom/sesame/README.md

 The Sesame instance provides a `signup()` method, to which you can pass any user data required to create a user.
 This will be directly passed to the `make_user` method of your driver, so really this is just a convenient way of deciding which driver it goes to by getting Sesame to do it.

+#### Backdoor login

+In some circumstances you might want to masquerade as a user without actually having their username and password, or going through login.
+An example would be if you had an admin login and wanted to troubleshoot on behalf of another user.

+In this case you can call `backdoor_login` instead of `user_ok`, and this will log the user in without running any of the post-login stuff.

+Currently the only post-login stuff is to provide the current time to the user object as the last login time, but this may be extended in future.

 ### Extending Sesame